SQ2CPA/LoRa_APRS_Wiki/lora_aprs_digi/configuration.md

 -   **Enable display**: Check this box to activate the display.
 -   **Display timeout**: Specify the time in seconds after which the display will automatically turn off to save power.
 A value of `0` disables this feature.
+-   **Display OLED type** (not TFT!): Select the correct OLED display type for your hardware:

+    -   `SSD1306 (0.96")` — Default option for 0.96-inch OLED displays
+    -   `SH1106 (1.3")` — For 1.3-inch OLED displays

+    **Important:** Selecting the wrong display type will cause only visual issues, so don't worry:

+    -   If you have a **0.96" display** but select **1.3"**: You will see artifacts on the first vertical line on the left side of the screen.
+    -   If you have a **1.3" display** but select **0.96"**: Two vertical lines on the left side of the screen will be cut off.

 ### Advanced Settings

 -   **CPU frequency**: Select the operating frequency for the device's processor.
 -   **Reboot Interval (hrs)**: Automatically reboot the device after a set number of hours. `0` disables this.
 -   **Low Power Mode**: An experimental mode to reduce power consumption, primarily for solar-powered (PV) digipeaters.
+-   **GPS baudrate**: Configure the communication speed for the GPS module.
+Available options:

+    -   `Use board default` — Use the default baudrate configured for your board (recommended)
+    -   `2400` to `921600` — Manual baudrate selection (2400, 4800, 9600, 14400, 19200, 28800, 38400, 57600, 115200, 230400, 460800, 921600)

+    **Note:** Only change this setting if you know your GPS module requires a specific baudrate.
+Most GPS modules work correctly with the board default setting.

 -   **Ignored callsigns (blacklist)**: A comma-separated list of callsigns from which packets should be ignored.
 -   **Don't send blacklisted packets via TNC**: If checked, packets from blacklisted callsigns will not be forwarded to the TNC interfaces.
 -   **Admins callsigns (station operators)**: A comma-separated list of callsigns that have administrative privileges.